Choi Sung-bong: Essay

-Choi wrote a book entitled Singing is My Life – Memoir of My Journey from Homelessness to Fame (published by Munhak Dongne, South Korea) about his life and career, which has now become a best seller.
-He said that he does not want to live his life shackled to his past and that he wrote the book in gratitude for the attention and love he has received, which has been of great comfort to him.
+Choi wrote a book entitled Singing is My Life – Memoir of My Journey from Homelessness to Fame (published by Munhak Dongne, South Korea) about his life and career, which became a best seller.

 Broadcasting and interviews

 Outline

-Choi has appeared on music shows, documentary films and talk shows both in South Korea and overseas.
-He appeared with Justin Bieber on the Spanish TV programme El Hormiguero.
+Choi appeared on music shows, documentary films, and talk shows both in South Korea and abroad.
+He appeared with Justin Bieber on the Spanish TV program El Hormiguero.
 CNN and ABC headlined the interview with him.
 Choi said that he wants to continue to overcome his experiences of the past 22 years.
 "It is a blessing that I can live my life without starving, being abused and freezing.
 I'll keep taking on challenges and trying my best."